testinggospels/camouflage/docs/handlebars.md

 Usage:

-{{file path='/location/of/the/image/or/text/or/any/file'}}: If you want to serve a file as a response, maybe an image, or text file, a pdf document, or any type of supported files, use file helper to do so.
+**{{file path='/location/of/the/image/or/text/or/any/file'}}**: If you want to serve a file as a response, maybe an image, or text file, a pdf document, or any type of supported files, use file helper to do so.
 An example is shown below:

 ```
 HTTP/1.1 200 OK